neurodesign/vagrant-jekyll/README.md

 This vagrant file will setup the vm, and automatically launch jekyll.

-A "pages" folder will be created upon first launch: jekyll will watch this folder.
-Edit your files in that folder, and they will get compiled.
+A "pages" folder will be created upon first launch: jekyll will compile and watch for changes in it.

-The contents of that folder are .gitignored so you can create or clone your own repository in it, and do whatever you want into.
+This folder is .gitignored so you can create or clone your own repository in it, and do whatever you want into.

 ###Browse your site